 Week 5: Tell a Tale (or comic)

 No matter what grade/age, stories are fun.
-This week I encourage learners to read and write math stories.
+This week, I encourage learners to read and write math stories.
 Take a concept and illustrate it through the art of story.
-Write comics, picture stories, murder mysteries, fantasies, plays, etc. Students can act their story out, create a stop animation, or illustrate.
+Write comics, picture stories, murder mysteries, fantasies, plays, etc. Students can act out their story, create a stop animation, or illustrate.
 I often encourage learners to write about a concept they love or think they can teach.

 Some fun ideas if you come up blank: